 - They show the value that Credit Karma’s full product line can offer

-- loan calculator: 823,000 monthly searches
+- “Loan calculator”: 823,000 monthly searches

-- debt calculator: 9,900 monthly searches
+- “Debt calculator”: 9,900 monthly searches

-- car loan calculator: 550,000 monthly searches
+- “Car loan calculator”: 550,000 monthly searches

 It’s clear that 2012 is also when we start to see the beginnings of serious user growth at Credit Karma:

-Each one of these tools showed prospective Credit Karma users (and financial product customers) a small slice of the value the service could offer them.
+The free version of each of these tools showed prospective Credit Karma users (and financial product customers) a small slice of the value the service could offer them.

 “It can seem counterintuitive that features that don’t generate revenue could be your greatest competitive advantage later on,” founder and CEO Kenneth Lin said.
 “We’ve built credit simulators and tools to dispute credit report errors even if it didn’t bring in money because we wanted to drive habitual engagement with the site.”